cognitedata/dshub-tutorials/workshop/README.md

 # Tutorial overview
 ## [Lab 1 - getting started](./Lab1.ipynb)
-In this turorial, you will get started with the Cognite SDK and create your first asset.
+In this turorial, you will get started with the Cognite SDK and create and retrieve your first asset.

 Additional materials:
  - https://docs.cognite.com/dev/quickstart